Asus4 guitar chords

 - sus4 chords can also be written as sus chords.
 We use sus4 as there is no confusion with sus2 chords.

-- Standard keys using the A sus 4 chord: A Major, D Major, F#m, and Bm.
-Each of the minor keys is the relative minor of the major keys, i.e., A/F#m, D/Bm.
+- Standard keys using Asus4 chords: C Major, G Major, D Major, A Major, Am, Em, Bm and F#m.
+Each of the minor keys is the relative minor of the major keys, i.e., C/Am, G/Em, D/Bm, A/F#m.
 If you are playing songs in any of these keys, you may come across an Asus4 chord... generally played next to the A major or A7 chord.

-Practice: If you want to practice playing a song with Asus4 chords, you may like to try any of the following:
+Practice: If you're looking to hone your skills in playing a song featuring Asus4 chords, you might want to consider experimenting with any of the options below:

 - A Thousand Years - Christina Perri